Crystal Lake Cast, Showrunner, Writer, Plot And More Details

 Who is showrunning Crystal Lake?

-When it comes to the "Crystal Lake" series, the head camp counselor will be none other than Bryan Fuller, a creative well-known in the world of television.
-He's worked on shows like "Star Trek: Deep Space Nine" and "Voyager," and he was the creator of "Star Trek: Discovery."
+When it comes to the "Crystal Lake" series, the head camp counselor is none other than Bryan Fuller.
+Well-known in the world of television, he's worked on shows like "Star Trek: Deep Space Nine" and "Voyager," and he was the creator of "Star Trek: Discovery."
 He was the showrunner on the first season of "American Gods" and has crafted series like "Pushing Daisies" and "Dead Like Me."

 Fuller also has a solid pedigree in horror.
 He wrote the screenplay for NBC's 2002 television adaptation of "Carrie," and he was also the writer, developer, and executive producer for another horror icon's backstory — NBC's "Hannibal."
 He also produced the four-part Shudder documentary "Queer for Fear: The History of Queer Horror," and he plans on putting his own spin on a creepy classic, with a remake of John Carpenter's "Christine."

-Also announced as executive producers next to Fuller are Victor Miller, writer of the original "Friday the 13th" screenplay, Rob Barsamian, one of the original film's producers.
-This will mark the first time Miller and Barsamian have collaborated on a "Friday the 13th" story since the very beginning of the films.
+Joining Fuller as executive producers, we'll also see Victor Miller, writer of the original "Friday the 13th" screenplay, and Rob Barsamian, one of the original film's producers.
+This will mark the first time Miller and Barsamian have collaborated on a "Friday the 13th" story since the very beginning of the franchise.
 In fact, Miller and Barsamian have been at loggerheads in recent years, embroiled in a legal battle over who exactly created and owns the character of Jason Voorhees.
 Intellectual property attorney Marc Toberoff, who helped resolve matters, is also listed as EP.

 Who is writing Crystal Lake?